MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Get-SafeLinksDetailReport.md

 monikerRange: "exchonline-ps"
 ---

-# Get-CompromisedUserAggregateReport
+# Get-SafeLinksDetailReport

 ## SYNOPSIS
 This cmdlet is available only in the cloud-based service.

-Use the Get-CompromisedUserAggregateReport to return general data about compromised users.
+Use the Get-SafeLinksAggregateReport to return to return detailed information about Safe Links.

 **Note**: We recommend that you use the Exchange Online PowerShell V2 module to connect to Exchange Online PowerShell.
 For instructions, see [Use the Exchange Online PowerShell V2 module](https://docs.microsoft.com/powershell/exchange/exchange-online-powershell-v2).